telent/letsencruft/README.md

 HTTP->HTTPS redirect rule so that at least your users will be redirected to the real site.

-* I haven't tested renewals yet, but it should be something like `docker-compose run nginx certbot --renew`
+* I haven't needed to try renewals yet, but it should be something like `docker-compose run nginx certbot --renew`

 * Don't forget to back up your key and certificate somewhere safe.

-* These instructions assume basic prior knowledge of nginx, docker and letsencrypt, but with that in mind, if they are unclear, please open an issue and let me know what you had trouble with and what you would like to see included.
+* These instructions assume basic prior knowledge of nginx, docker and letsencrypt, but with that in mind, if you find them unclear please let me know.
+Open a Github issue and let me know what you had trouble with and what you would like to see included.

+* Find me in the "Fediverse" (Mastodon/GNU Social/Ostatus/whatever we
+call it tomorrow)
-* Find me on on Mastodon at @dan@toot.telent.net if I haven't broken it
+at [@dan@toot.telent.net](https://toot.telent.net/@dan) if I haven't broken it